Kygandao/trails-app/README.md

 - Allow users the option to view the history of their previously used trails

 ## Technologies Used
-HTML, Javascript, CSS (Bootstrap), SQL
+HTML, Javascript, CSS (Bootstrap), SQL, Sequelize

 ## Screenshots